-PDF readers, depending on the one you select, are also great options for facilitating the routine activities involved in the learning process, like filling out forms, getting syllabi signed, or any other document-related procedure.
+PDF readers are also great options for facilitating the routine activities involved in the learning process.
+These include filling out forms, getting syllabi signed, or any other document-related procedure.

 Get Started with the Top-Rated PDF Editor for iOS, Mac, Android, and Windows Devices

 There’s plenty of PDF readers/editors available, but few meet the wide range of needs that online classrooms will have over the coming months.
-Kdan’s PDF Reader is a cross-device and cross-platform solution that gives students the freedom to edit and/or annotate documents, and then share across different platforms via email, Google Drive, Kdan Cloud, Dropbox, and other channels.
+Kdan’s PDF Reader is a cross-device and cross-platform solution that gives students the freedom to edit and/or annotate documents.
+After that, they can share across different platforms via email, Google Drive, and Kdan Cloud.

 Right now, you can sign up for a special 30-day free trial here using your .edu email to start making the most of your online learning experience!

 Also published on Medium.